WarrenLata/WarrenLata/README.md

 # 👋 Hi, I’m Warren (@Wawa :wink: )

 I'm a engineering student in computer science at Telecom nancy majoring in IA and Big Data.
 I'm also doing a double degree in mathematic for data science simulteabously.
-I’m interested in data science (analyzing and visualiting data, creating machine learning model alogorithm) and software engineering.
+I’m interested in data science (analyzing and visualiting data, creating machine learning model alogorithm), data engineering and software engineering.
 Some language i enjoy workin with include SQL, python ,matalab, R, Java and a little bit of javascript ;)

 Tech i worked with